OpenWaterFoundation/owf-app-geoprocessor-python-doc-dev/README.md

 ## Development Environment ##

-The development environment for developer documentation requires installation of Python, MkDocs, and Material MkDocs theme.
+The development environment for developer documentation requires installation of Python 3, MkDocs, and Material MkDocs theme.
-**Python 2 has been used for documentation development, although the Python used for MkDocs documentation is the general version installed on the computer, rather than the QGIS version used with the GeoProcessor.**
 See the [OWF / Learn MkDocs](http://learn.openwaterfoundation.org/owf-learn-mkdocs/)
 documentation for information about installing these tools.